 2.1 Honours degree or non-UK equivalent (eg, a GPA of 3.0 or above) in economics, engineering, earth sciences, geography or a related discipline, with at least two courses in economics.
 Students with other qualifications and/or relevant work experience can also be considered.

 International students with academic qualifications below those required should contact our partner institution, Glasgow International College, who offer a range of pre-Masters courses.

 Months of entry

-- The programme content is techno-economic in nature and draws upon numerous disciplines.
-You will gain a scientific perspective on how environmental and resource constraints impact upon development.
+- You will gain a scientific perspective on how environmental and resource constraints impact upon development.